tanfwong/rfsoc_notes/_sources/ch3/dataflow.md

     the canonical form in this example.
 Instruction-level pipelining is also requested by the pipeline pragma in each task function.

-## Mixed Data- and Control-driven model
+## Mixed Data- and Control-driven Execution Model
 * We can also mix the two execution models in a data flow graph of a DSP kernel.
 As a matter of fact, since we usually need to save the output of our DSP kernel to the global memory, we must use either a